Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Cognitive Behavioral Programming:

 Cognitive Principles and Restructuring (CP&R) is a program that was developed by the Montana State Prison, and has achieved impressive outcome results.
 CP&R is conducted five days per week for approximately 1.5 hours per session.
 This component is delivered in both individual and group settings by trained staff.
-Clients learn and practice the following steps to change:
+Family members learn and practice the following steps to change:

 Criminal Thinking Errors: